 Farming was a necessary occupation.
 Livestock included sheep, pigs, cattle, horses, poultry and goats.
 Most households had their own cow to supply milk and butter, but small dairies provided for the needs of those without one.
 Blacksmiths and wheelwrights were kept busy supplying the local needs.

-A second stop in Eyemouth is the Maritime Centre.
+A second stop in Eyemouth is the Maritime Centre. (sadly now closed).
 The centre is home to a collection of historic and ethnic boats.
 There are interactive displays and changing exhibitions.
 Maritime themes are put on show and include smuggling.

 On the other side of the harbour is Gunsgreen House, a 250 year old house now restored.
 It was home to smuggler John Nisbet, a local merchant.
 Perched high on the hillside the owner could watch the comings and goings of the boats as well as provide a space for small boats to pull up from the beach and unload their contraband after which it was hidden in the cellars.
 There was a secret tea/tobacco chute.
 It started in the loft and ended on the ground floor.
 Of special note is the parlourís blue panelling.
 Ironically the house later belonged to a minister.
 He created a Regency dining room.
 In the house are historic wallpapers.